TechPolicyLab/Data-Statements/template-v2.md

 * Dataset quality: `Metrics for inter-annotator agreement and/or other numerical scores of dataset quality`
 * Errata: `Link to the list of known errors and how to report additional ones`

-## M. DISCLOSURES AND ETHICAL REVIEW
+## 13 DISCLOSURES AND ETHICAL REVIEW

 > For projects supported by funding, a description of the funding source for the dataset and relevant information (e.g., grant number) should be specified.
-For projects that went through an ethical approval process, a link to the institution (e.g., IRB) and a brief description of the consent process should be provided.
-Any potential conflicts of interest should also be disclosed.
-If speakers or annotators were compensated, describe how compensation rates were determined.
+For projects that went through an ethical approval process, a link to the institution (e.g., IRB) should be provided.
+In addition, include: a brief description of any consent process used; if speakers or annotators were compensated, how compensation rates were determined; any access restrictions to the data; and any potential conflicts of interest.

-## N. OTHER
+## 14 OTHER

 > Any further considerations that are relevant for the dataset should be included here.

-## O. GLOSSARY
+## 15 GLOSSARY

 > A list of terms and associated definitions that may be technical or unfamiliar to nonexperts should be provided.